 Findings Supporting Evidence Progress reports are sent out three times throughout each semester.
-Students who have a D or F in any class will receive a progress report Progress Report four weeks into each semester and four weeks before the semester is Parent letter for at finished.
-All students receive a progress report at week nine, which is risk seniors their quarter grade.
-Parents of at risk seniors are contacted in order to Danna Cala a al inform parents of their students' progress.
+Students who have a D or F in any class will receive a progress report Progress Report four weeks into each semester and four weeks before the semester is finished.
+All students receive a progress report at week nine, which is their quarter grade.
+Parents of at risk seniors are contacted in order to Parent letter for at risk seniors inform parents of their students' progress.
 Contact it made by counselors and teachers.
-PowerSchool counsciors and teachers.
-Back to School Night Parents have their own login for PowerSchool, our student information system which gives them access their child's grades and Annual 8th Grade progress, attendance and teacher contact information.
-Parent Night In August we host a back to school night for parents to establish early ELAC Meetings contact with teachers.
-This allows parents to become acquainted with LLAC MEETINGS their child's high school campus and a chance to meet all staff.
-4.0 Dinner Administrators, Counselors and staff welcome 8th grade parents and Student of the Month students to our annual Jr. High Night.
-This evening informs parents and students of the academic and extracurricular programs available Renaissance at HHS.
-Program Through the English Language Advisory Committee (E.L.A.C.) meetings, parents of English Learners are informed and educated School Website about information necessary for their students' success.
-Topics such (scorpioncountry.com) as graduation requirements, university requirements, state testing, district goals and parenting strategies are presented.
+PowerSchool Parents have their own login for PowerSchool, our student Back to School Night information system which gives them access their child's grades and progress, attendance and teacher contact information.
+Annual 8th Grade Parent Night In August we host a back to school night for parents to establish early contact with teachers.
+This allows parents to become acquainted with ELAC Meetings their child's high school campus and a chance to meet all staff.
+4.0 Dinner Administrators, Counselors and staff welcome 8th grade parents and students to our annual Jr. High Night.
+This evening informs parents Student of the Month and students of the academic and extracurricular programs available at HHS.
+Renaissance Program Through the English Language Advisory Committee (E.L.A.C.) meetings, parents of English Learners are informed and educated School Website about information necessary for their students' success.
+Topics such as graduation requirements, university requirements, state testing, district goals and parenting strategies are presented. (scorpioncountry.com)

 9th-12th graders who have earned a 4.0 GPA are recognized at our annual 4.0 dinner and their parents are invited to attend.
 This dinner features a guest speaker that speaks to the accomplishment of these students and celebrates their successes with their parents.
 In addition to the students and families that attend, HHS administration, counselors and staff members regularly attend.
-Members of the district office and school board members are invited to attend. and the direction and some and the more are invited to determ.
+Members of the district office and school board members are invited to attend.

 Our LINK Leadership program recognizes students each month who meet different criteria such as citizenship, participation and improvement.
 This Student of the Month lunch encourages students at different academic levels.